Template Metaprogramming Part 1

 What is happening here?
 We use a struct as the metafunction that

-and call it if_c
+applies the if and call it if_c (recall that if is a

 keyword).
 Arguments are passed to the metafunction as template